 Students are encouraged to dress in a manner that demonstrates pride in themselves and the school.
 Southwest Georgia STEM Charter recognizes the relationship between personal dress and personal attitude and how each influence the nature of the learning environment.
 The principal and his/her staff are responsible for determining and enforcing regulations governing proper dress and grooming of students.
-The dress code will not be enforced in a way that interferes with the free exercise of religion and that requests for modifications to the dress code should be directed to the principal.
+Any type of dress or grooming which is disruptive/distracting will not be permitted.
 General Dress Code Policies: